K-N-H/Cherry-Blossom-Peak-Bloom/README.md

 - seaborn
 - scipy
 - scikit-learn

-Installation can be performed using pip: `pip install pandas numpy matplotlib seaborn statsmodels scipy scikit-learn`

 ### License
 This project is licensed under the CC0 1.0 Universal License - see the LICENSE.md file for details